 |Median Annual Salary (May 2020)*||$43,570 (for Broadcast Technicians)|

 Master control operators operate equipment used to transmit programs over the air, as well as oversee and ensure that programs are aired as scheduled.
 Master control operators manage and execute many features of on-air broadcasts, including controlling volume, ensuring that there is no dead air, recording programs, and inserting a station's identification.
 They also must have knowledge about Federal Communications Commission (FCC) regulations in order to monitor both the content and technical aspects of radio and television broadcasts.

 The minimum education for becoming a master control operator typically is an associate's degree, such as an Associate of Applied Science in Broadcast Technology.
 Coursework for a broadcast technology degree program generally includes topics in electronic media, studio production, and video editing.
 Writing courses and an internship at a radio or television station might also be included in the curriculum.
 While an associate's degree may be suitable for entry into this career, some individuals go on to obtain a bachelor's degree for possible career advancement.

 While certification is not mandatory to work as a master control operator, voluntary credentialing is available.
 The Society of Broadcast Engineers offers several certifications, including Certified Radio Operator (CRO) and Certified Television Operator (CTO).
 Applicants for these credentials are tested on FCC rules and regulations, as well as their knowledge of master control panels, satellites, transmitter control and recording systems, and telephone-interface and audio delay equipment.

 Salary Information for a Master Control Operator

 An associate's degree in broadcast technology or a related field is needed to be a master control operator.
-Certification, though not required, is available in a variety of specializations, and may help potential candidates standout in a field forecast to see average job growth over the next few years.
+Certification, though not required, is available in a variety of specializations, and may help potential candidates standout in a field forecast to see about as fast as the average job growth over the next few years.